Technology in Star Trek: Subspace

 In the Star Trek fictional universe, subspace is a feature of space-time that facilitates faster-than-light transit, in the form of interstellar travel or the transmission of information.
 Faster-than-light warp drive travel via subspace obeys different laws of physics.
 The name "subspace" has also been adopted and used in other fictional settings, such as the Stargate franchise, The Hitchhiker's Guide to the Galaxy series, the Bobiverse series, and Descent: Freespace.
 Narratively, it plays a similar role to the hyperspace that appears in Star Wars and other works of science fiction.

 In most Star Trek series, subspace communications are a means to establish nearly instantaneous contact with people who are light years away.
 The physics of Star Trek describes infinite speed (expressed as "warp factor 10") as an impossibility; as such, even subspace communications which travel at speeds over Warp 9.9 may take hours or weeks to reach certain destinations.
 One exception to this impossibility was in the Star Trek: Voyager episode "Threshold" where Lt.
 Paris breaks the Warp 10 barrier.
 In the Star Trek universe subspace signals do not degrade with the square of the distance as do other methods of communication utilizing conventional bands of the electromagnetic spectrum (i.e. radio waves), so signals sent from a great distance can be expected to reach their destination at a predictable time and with little relative degradation (barring any random subspace interference or spatial anomalies).

-In the Star Trek franchise, subspace communications have a limit of just over 20 light years before they must be boosted, although this limitation has been ignored in several storylines.
+In the Star Trek franchise, subspace communications have a limit of just over 20 light years before they must be boosted, although this limitation has been ignored in several storylines, such as when the crew of the USS Voyager establishes real-time communication networks directly with Starfleet Command across the Delta Quadrant.